 Are the gardens open all year round?

 Unfortunately (but understandable) nope.
-For the year 2020, the Tulips Keukenhof Gardens didn’t open due to the pandemic (for the year 2021 check the update at the top of the post in case you missed it)!
+For the year 2020, the Tulips Keukenhof Gardens didn’t open due to the pandemic, in 2021 they opened just for one weekend and for 2022 they are going to operate as normal but have limited capacity!
 Generally speaking, the best period to visit them (tulips bloom guaranteed!) is roughly around 9th April – 2nd May!
 In the terms of weather, the latter the warmer (and tulips will reveal all of their colours and smell) but keep in mind that the sunnier days can be chilly too- don’t underestimate the Dutch weather even in May!

 Got it!
 But since it is open for such a short period of time, it should be very crowded, right?